secretGeek/today-i-learned-staging/sql_server/indexing_for_performance_kimberly_tripp.md

 Duplicates obviously only need 1.
 But check no one is using hints to target one of the dupes.

-Similar — may make a “super index” and find its still useful but less space maintenance easier to cache and stay in cache etc.
+Similar - may make a "super index" and find its still useful but less space maintenance easier to cache and stay in cache etc.

 TODO: Kimberly has a replacement for `sp_helpindex` - track that down.